-Kilam is entering his 10th season with the Stampeders and his fifth as special teams coordinator.
+Kilam is entering his 11th season with the Stampeders and his sixth as special teams coordinator.

 In 2012, Stamps kicking duo Maver and Paredes were named CFL all-stars.
 Maver led the CFL in net punting with a 36.2-yard average while Paredes set a new franchise record and turned in the second-best single-season success rate in CFL history when by converting 93.0 per cent of his field-goal attempts in 2012.
 The cover teams led the league in fewest big plays allowed while the Stamps ranked second in the CFL in big plays made their own return teams.
 They also had the longest kickoff return of the season with an 84-yarder.
-Karl McCartney finished third in the CFL in special-teams tackles (23).
+McCartney finished third in the CFL in special-teams tackles (23).

 During the 2011 season, the Stamps’ special teams units produced a CFL all-star in punter Burke Dales and two West Division all-stars in Dales and returner Taylor.
 Dales led the CFL in 2011 and established a career best by averaging 47.2 yards per punt.
 Taylor led the West Division and was second in the CFL with 1,778 combined yards on punt, kickoff and missed field-goal returns.

 For a second consecutive season, the Stamps featured a rookie kicker in 2011 as Paredes was signed after a Week 1 injury to Maver.
 Including the playoffs, Paredes converted on 38 of 48 field goals including conversions on seven of nine tries from 40 yards or more.

 In 2010, Kilam worked with rookie Maver, who won the CFL scoring title and set the all-time Stamps mark for scoring by a rookie, with 185 points.
 Dales was voted to the CFL all-star team and he led the league with a 45.6-yard punting average.